 If you have already fitted a roll cage which does not conform with the Motorsport UK yearbook then it can be certified by Motorsport UK as suitable for equivalent resistance to the Motorsport UK defined loadings.

 Sunroofs - if your car has a sunroof then this will need to be removed and replaced with a steel plate that is welded onto the roof.

 Cut Off Switch - an external electrical cut off switch must be fitted to the vehicle.
 The switch must be clearly marked and stop ALL electrical circuits when operated (this includes the alternator).

 Fire Extinguishers - a plumbed-in system is required.
-For the size and type required in your vehicle, see the MSA Yearbook.
+For the size and type required in your vehicle, see the Motorsport UK Yearbook.

 Seats - We recommend that drivers use an approved race seat which offers additional safety advantages such as full head support, as well as providing additional support for the driver throughout the race.

 Seat Belts - a minimum of a four point harness is required.
 It is also worth noting that most FIA approved harnesses have an expiry date.